-While this is true for companies of any type, mortgage lenders especially have a lot to gain by paying special attention to these trends due to the ever-increasing pressure on margins stemming from the regulatory environment.
+The mortgage and real estate industries have a lot to gain by paying special attention to these trends due to the ever-increasing pressure on margins, originations and sales volume.

 Marketing responsibilities – how they’ve changed

-Ten years ago, marketing departments mainly focused on transactions – continuously improving campaign response rates and measuring conversions in terms of dollars generated against dollars spent.
+At one time, marketing departments were focused more on transactions – continuously improving campaign response rates and measuring conversions in terms of dollars generated against dollars spent.

-So, what does the future hold for marketers in the mortgage industry?
+So, what does the future hold for marketers in the mortgage and real estate industries?

-The “martech revolution” has begun ushering in a digitally-powered age where borrowers are increasingly self-directing their own unique journeys to find the right mortgage company.
-Companies are doing the same as they seek to align with the right product and service providers to package themselves into an amazing overall experience.
+The “martech revolution” has ushered in a digitally-powered age where borrowers, buyers and sellers are increasingly self-directing their own unique journeys to find the right fit for their needs.

 This self-directing of the buyer journey is a given outcome of The Information Age.
 Prospective buyers and users of products and services are much less influenced by your latest marketing campaign.
 In fact, studies show they barely believe them.

-The buyers’ journey is no longer directed by you, rather, it is self-directed as the journey now includes a complex mixture of online research (blogs, social media, etc.), peer reviews, website views, and comparisons.
-At the end of the journey, the prospective buyer has developed a sense of trust in one or more companies and then makes a decision.
+The buyers’ journey is no longer directed by you, rather, it is self-directed as the journey now includes a complex mixture of online research (blogs, social media, etc.), peer reviews, website views, and comparisons, frequently starting on mobile.
+At the end of the journey, the prospect has developed a sense of trust in one or more companies and ideas and then makes a decision.

-To facilitate these journeys, marketers will need to leverage big data to better understand customers, predict their behaviors (like the need to buy a house) and communicate with them directly.
+To facilitate these journeys, marketers will leverage big data to better understand consumers, predict their behaviors (like the need to buy a house) and communicate with them directly.
 This means marketers will increasingly collect unstructured data from the online activities of the population and then analyze it to execute targeted digital engagement strategies.
-For example, someone conducting online searches and sharing content about planning a wedding may well indicate the future purchase of a home…which is useful data for any mortgage lender to act upon.
+For example, someone conducting online searches and sharing content about planning a wedding may well indicate the future purchase of a home…which is useful data for any mortgage lender or real estate broker to act upon.

-Here are 4 absolutely critical focus areas for marketers in the mortgage industry:
+Here are 4 critical focus areas for marketers in the mortgage and real estate industries:

-- Focus on UX (user experience) and CX (customer experience): In today’s digital world, it doesn’t matter if you’re a Baby Boomer or Millennial, people of all ages have been “trained” to expect more from their interactions with a company than ever before.
+1) Focus on UX (user experience) and CX (customer experience): In today’s digital world, it doesn’t matter if you’re a Baby Boomer or Gen X-er, people of all ages have been “trained” to expect more from their interactions with a company than ever before.
 Therefore, marketers need to think beyond communications and sales support in the traditional sense and pay special attention to the experience both “users” and “customers” have with their company, making it as smooth and intuitive as you can imagine.
-According to Gartner’s CMO Spend Survey 2015, customer experience was ranked as the highest marketing technology investment in 2014.
+According to most CMO’s “customer experience” is among their top 5 priorities.

-Here’s a simple way of understanding UX and CX: When someone conducts a search for a mortgage company within their neighborhood, finds a company they like, goes onto the website and are then able to easily navigate to the information they want and even submit a short application without any hitches, that person just had a great “user experience.”
+Here’s a simple way of understanding UX and CX: When someone conducts a search for a mortgage company, finds one they like, goes onto the website and are then able to easily navigate to the information they want without any hitches and even submit a short application, that person just had a great “user experience.”
 How do you know?
-Because by virtue of filling out the application, they’ve converted to “customer” status, assuming you can keep them by offering a great customer experience.
+Because by virtue of filling out the application, they’ve converted to “customer (or client)” status, assuming you can keep them by offering a great customer experience.

-As you go forward, if you’re marketing to those already in search of a lender or a company in search of a new technology platform, etc. then you’re too late.
-By the time the search begins, you need to be top of mind.
-Therefore, the ability to determine future need with predictive data factors will allow you to be in the right place at the right time with the right message before a search even begins.
+As you go forward, if you’re marketing to those already in search of a lender, or a company in search of a product or service you offer, then you’re too late.
+By the time your prospects’ search begins, you need to be top of mind.
+Therefore, the ability to determine a future need with predictive data factors will allow you to be in the right place at the right time with the right message before a search even begins.

-Since the CMO is much more accountable to the bottom line than ever before, they need to be sure that when a prospect finds their way to the virtual “front door” of the company that everything enterprise-wide runs like a finely tuned engine, with no hitches or off-brand experiences.
+Since the CMO is much more accountable to the bottom line than ever before, they need to be sure that when a prospect finds their way to the virtual “front door,” that everything runs like a finely tuned engine.
+There can’t be any hitches or off-brand experiences.

-- Focus on influence rather than persuasion: Successful marketers engage in social listening so that they can understand the path customers take and be there throughout the journey with brand stories and information – not just product marketing.
+4) Focus on influence rather than persuasion: Successful marketers engage in social listening so that they can understand the path customers take and be there throughout the journey with great, informative content and their brand stories – not just product marketing.
 Product marketing is commonplace.
 No matter what you’re looking for, there are many companies offering the same or similar products and services and consumers are armed to the teeth with that type of information.
-They are looking for a very rare commodity – a brand that has a compelling story that will connect with and influence them in a positive way.
+They are looking for a very rare commodity – a brand that has a compelling story that will connect with and influence them in a positive way with helpful information.

 Therefore, not all elements of a marketing strategy can be preset any longer in a static fashion.
-They need to become consumer-centric and set into motion by search history, behaviors and demographics and then speak to the consumer in a very targeted way to help them as they move down the path.
+They need to become consumer-centric and be set into motion by search history, behaviors and demographics.
+They need to speak to the consumer in a very targeted way to help them as they move down the path.